MQTTCool/auth-hook-example/README.md

 If you want to install a version of this demo pointing to your local MQTT.Cool, follows these steps.

-* As prerequisite, this demo needs an MQTT infrastructure to run.
-You can choose whatever MQTT broker you prefer, or may also use one of the available public broker (an update-to-date list is maintained at [https://github.com/mqtt/mqtt.github.io/wiki/public_brokers]()).
+* As prerequisite, this demo needs an up and running MQTT broker.
+You can choose whatever MQTT broker you prefer, or may also use one of the available public broker (an up-to-date list is maintained at [https://github.com/mqtt/mqtt.github.io/wiki/public_brokers]()).
 * Configure an MQTT.Cool instance.
 Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find the MQTT.Cool download package.
 MQTT.Cool comes with a set of predefined configurations for connecting with local MQTT server instances, as well as with the most common publicly accessible brokers.
 If you want to provide a new custom configuration, open the `mqtt_master_connector_conf.xml` file located under `<MQTT.COOL_HOME>/mqtt_connectors` and provide a set of entries similar to the following (please refer to the inline documentation for more in-depth information on how to configure broker connection parameters):